Questions on SPS monitoring

 Yes you can (most of the times).

-Let’s say you’re a member of group groupname, and want to know which one of your fellow group member is filling most of /sps/groupname with his or her files.
+Let’s say you’re a member of group, and want to know which one of your fellow group member is filling most of /sps/group with his or her files.

-Statistics about /sps/groupname usage for a given date are available at https://ccspsmon.in2p3.fr/users/groupname-YYYY-MM-DD.html, where DD is the day of the month (on two digits), MM is the month (on two digits) and YYYY the year (on four digits).
+Statistics about /sps/group usage for a given date are available at https://ccspsmon.in2p3.fr/users/group-YYYY-MM-DD.html, where DD is the day of the month (on two digits), MM is the month (on two digits) and YYYY the year (on four digits).

 The same goes for cleanups, substitute cleanup for users in the URLs, and make sure there was a cleanup on the date you’re interested in.